 Google's Search Algorithm Affects Our Lives in More Ways Than One [A Deep Dive]

-Founder of Avidon Marketing Group, an award-winning digital marketing agency in Los Angeles.
+Founder of Avidon Marketing Group, an award-winning Los Angeles SEO agency.

 For better or for worse, Google has become one of the biggest vendors of information in the world.
 Its library of search results shape and/or reaffirm opinions on a daily basis.
 The search giant's algorithm dictates what information searchers receive and thus has a direct impact on every person's knowledge base and understanding of numerous topics.

 When Google shakes up its algorithm, most people who are not working at an SEO agency